John Oliver Killens Reading Series (Every Second Thursday) ∴

-The John Oliver Killens Reading Series is a testament to the legacy of the late John Oliver Killens to provide authors, poets, and scholars, and writers of the African Diaspora with opportunities to showcase their work and engage the audience in stimulating conversations.
+The John Oliver Killens Reading Series is a testament to the life of the late John Oliver Killens whose advocacy of the Black writer is legendary.
+The series provides authors, poets, scholars, and writers of the African diaspora with opportunities to expound on their work while in dialogue with a knowledgeable moderator.
+Featured writers also engage audience members and this creates lively, stimulating conversations.
+Topics include an examination of the guest's work, the craft of writing, challenges related to writing and publishing, and much more.

 COVID-19 Writers Project